scala-steward/functional-todo-app/README.md

 Production-grade todo app REST API (with a database and everything) in functional scala

 This is an effort to create high quality application using FP approach with cats.
-As this is intended as both a learning and teaching project, I used more custom code instead of import FP libraries (minus Cats, obviously).
+As this is intended as both a learning and teaching project, I used more custom code instead of existing FP libraries (minus Cats, obviously).

 ## Running the app